We will be closed for the holidays on December 25th and 26th and January 1st. We wish you good cheer and beautiful music!

 An assortment of strings to cover incidental breakage, but not enough to re-string the entire instrument.

-Hammered dulcimer strings do break, and this is something you should be prepared for as a player.
+Hammered dulcimer strings do break at random times, and this is something you should be prepared for as a player.
 It's a normal part of owning any stringed instrument and doesn't mean that anything is wrong with the instrument.
 Replacing your first broken string can seem daunting, but with a little patience, a tuning wrench, and a pair of wire snips, you'll be a pro in no time.
-There are step by step instructions in our Hammered Dulcimer Owner's Guidebook, and you can download a PDF copy here if you no longer have the one that came with your dulcimer.
-You're always welcome to give us a call if you're worried you're going to do something wrong or hurt the instrument.